Fast, affordable Internet access for all.

 We discuss how they have connect the schools, the history of the network, and how incumbent providers are reacting.
 Along the way, I make a case for why what Longmont is doing is substantially different from the upgrades that CenturyLink and Comcast are making in some areas.
 See our other stories about Longmont here.

 We want your feedback and suggestions for the show-please e-mail us or leave a comment below.

 Listen to other episodes here or view all episodes in our index.
-You can can download this Mp3 file directly from here.
+See other podcasts from the Institute for Local Self-Reliance here.

 Thanks to bkfm-b-side for the music, licensed using Creative Commons.
 The song is "Raise Your Hands."